 Digging Deep by Elena Delle Donne

-This is one of my favorite middle grade volleyball books.
-Elle is six feet tall in 6th grade so naturally everyone expects her to be a basketball star.
+This is one of my favorite middle-grade volleyball books.
+Elle is six feet tall in 6th grade so naturally, everyone expects her to be a basketball star.
 And, it turns out, she is a great athlete.
-But the dynamic on her basketball team isn’t great. the coach is too intense and previous center, Bianca, bullies her because she is the new center.
+But the dynamic on her basketball team isn’t great.
+The coach is too intense and the previous center, Bianca, bullies her because she is the new center.
 Elle makes the difficult decision to quit the basketball team to join other extracurriculars including an anti-bullying club at school.
-When Lauren gets injured on the volleyball team, Elle gets recruited and finds that she likes the more laid back vibe of this team.
+When Lauren gets injured on the volleyball team, Elle gets recruited and finds that she likes the more laid-back vibe of this team.
 It’s a difficult balance to maintain friendships with old teammates while being on a new team.
 When Lauren recovers and can rejoin the volleyball team, Elle must decide which team makes her happier.
-Elle’s autistic non-verbal and wheelchair-bound sister adds an additional layer of diversity to the cast of characters. [middlegrade, ages 8 and up]
+Elle’s sister who uses a wheelchair and is autistic nonverbal adds an additional layer of diversity to the cast of characters. [middlegrade, ages 8 and up]

 To examine any book more closely at Amazon, please click on image of book.